dnmfarrell/jp/README.md

 ### Misc

 #### .concat
-Concatenate strings, arrays or objects on the stack into one value.
+Concatenate the top two strings, arrays or objects on the stack into one value.

     jp '" World!"' '"Hello,"' .concat
     "Hello, World!"